 The Department of Anthropology at the University of Florida is ranked as one of the best in the country.
-There are over forty anthropologists on campus.
-In addition to the teaching faculty, anthropologists hold appointments in many other departments including the College of Medicine, the College of Nursing, the Florida Museum of Natural History, and the C. A. Pound Human Identification Laboratory.
-Anthropology at the University of Florida is especially strong in Latin American Studies, African Studies, Southeastern Archaeology, Applied Anthropology, and Forensic Anthropology (see our synergies and affiliations).
+There are over 40 anthropologists on campus.
+In addition to the teaching faculty, anthropologists hold appointments in many other departments including the College of Medicine, the College of Nursing, the Florida Museum of Natural History and the C. A. Pound Human Identification Laboratory.
+Anthropology at the University of Florida is especially strong in Latin American Studies, African Studies, Southeastern Archaeology, Applied Anthropology and Forensic Anthropology (visit our synergies and affiliations).
 Course offerings reflect the diverse expertise of the faculty.

 Photo Credits: Header Photo Courtesy of Riley Ravary